stevengiacalone/stevengiacalone.github.io/_pages/research.md

 author_profile: true
 ---

-## Origins of Close-in Brown Dwarfs
+## Origin of Close-in Brown Dwarfs
 -----------------------------------

 Brown dwarfs, objects traditionally classified as having masses 13-80x that of Jupiter, are believed to form far from their host stars or free floating.
 The presence of brown dwarfs orbiting close to their host stars has therefore been a mystery since their discovery decades ago.
 Did these massive companions migrate inward from initial distant orbits or did they form in situ via some unknown mechanims?
 To answer this question, I use ground-based observations that reveal the orbits, host star properties, and atmospheric compositions of brown dwarfs.